-- 1. The District must repay to ADE \$28,053.46 in Basic State Aid due to incorrectly reported student data. - 2.
+- 1. The ADE must pay to the District \$97.71 in Basic State Aid due to incorrectly reported student data. - 2.
 The District must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
-The District must reconcile to ensure that enrollment and attendance data are reported accurately pursuant to A.R.S. § 15-901.
+The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 4.
+The District must ensure that the ITM is documented and ITM remote learning attendance is appropriately tracked and reported to ADE.